isha21/Project-4/README.md

 # Project-4

 This is my 4th project at Red Academy.
-This was my first time using wordpress to build a webiste.
+This was my first time using wordpress to build a website.